 Free drinks on a cruise are rare unless you’re sailing on a true 5‑star luxury line.
 Viking may fall just shy of that category, but it still includes complimentary wine and beer with lunch and dinner on every sailing.
 The question is: what if you want a pre‑dinner cocktail, a beer by the pool, a nightcap in Torshavn, or mocktails throughout the day?

-- Every major bar option onboard
+- Every major bar option onboard and what they serve

 - Typical drink selections and prices